 Without proper dental care, plaque and tartar can build up inside your dog's mouth.
 This can rub against the inside of their lips, causing them to drool more than usual.
 Poor dental hygiene can also lead to gingivitis, mouth ulcers, and even tumours, all of which can cause excessive drooling.
 So check your dog's teeth for any discolouration or damage.
 A dog's breath will never smell particularly nice, but dental problems can make it smell much worse.
-Any dental issues will need the attention of a local vet.
+Any dental issues will need the attention of a vet.
 In the meantime, focus on prevention.
 You should be brushing your dog's teeth at least three times a week, and preferably every day.

 A salivating dog might have a throat or sinus infection.
 Other symptoms would include very bad breath, plus, a loss of appetite.
 Dogs are pretty sturdy creatures.
 Most infections will clear up after a few days.
 If not, take them to a vet.
 They'll normally prescribe a short course of antibiotics to kill off the infection.